 Something special happens when you stumble upon a fashion brand that, through every hem and button, just gets you.
-Unfortunately, these days it seems the industry only allows for a few cult favorites to stick around for a certain number of seasons.
-Thus, the icons come and go, their key contributions to our closets being passed on from one vintage boutique to the next.
+Unfortunately, these days it seems the industry only allows for a few cult favourites to stick around for a certain number of seasons.
+Thus the icons come and go, their key contributions to our wardrobes being passed from one vintage boutique to the next.
 But when they come back, as in the case of the nonpareil Fiorucci, their return feels just as big as their entrance.

-But perhaps no one could put the experience of visiting the Fiorucci store in 1979 so perfectly quite like Canadian novelist and author Douglas Coupland: "Fiorucci was one of the last institutions that made you want to become an adult as quickly as possible, but only after setting fire to the small town that spawned you, and after you’d watched it burn in the rearview mirror."
-It's safe to say there are some fashion brands built for the masses, and others, well, weren't made for townies.
+But perhaps no one could put the experience of visiting the Fiorucci store in 1979 as perfectly as Canadian author and artist Douglas Coupland: "Fiorucci was one of the last institutions that made you want to become an adult as quickly as possible, but only after setting fire to the small town that spawned you, and after you’d watched it burn in the rearview mirror."
+It's safe to say there are some fashion brands built for the masses, and others, well, that weren't made for townies.

-Now helmed by Janie and Stephen Schaffer, a couple who bought the brand in 2015, the label is ready to revive its reputation of offering skin-tight, leopard-printed, larger-than-life clothes that glorified all of the best parts of getting dressed.
-Name a fabric and they'll put their signature Fiorucci twist on it: stretchy denim, neon spandex, patent leather, sequins, and more, all draped across a slew of dancing, twirling, ultra-tanned bodies.
+Now helmed by Janie and Stephen Schaffer, a couple who bought the brand in 2015, the label is ready to revive its reputation of offering skintight, leopard-printed, larger-than-life clothes that glorify all of the best parts of getting dressed.
+Name a fabric and they'll put their signature Fiorucci twist on it: stretchy denim, neon spandex, patent leather, sequins and more, all draped across a slew of dancing, twirling, ultra-tanned bodies.

 “The Fiorucci stores were once described as being like ‘nightclubs with the lights on’," joint CEO Janie Schaffer said in an official press release.
 "And this anniversary book perfectly captures the characters, the fashion, the art and the passion of a brand that we are now taking into the 21st century."
 Click through the slideshow ahead for a preview of Rizzoli's latest fashion coffee table hit, and while you're at it, go get yourself a pair of Fiorucci jeans.
 You can thank us in 20 years.